Home

 Soy Versus Whey - Which has a Better Biological Value?

-The Biological Value (BV) method uses on nitrogen retention as an to quantify protein quality.
+The Biological Value (BV) method uses nitrogen retention quantify protein quality.
 The Biological Value provides a measure of the amount of nitrogen retained from consumption of protein compared to the amount of nitrogen consumed when a person is in a "fasted" state (the stomach is completely empty).

 The Biological Value indicates both how digestible the protein is and how available the protein is for use by the body.
 Biological value began as a percentage - A whole egg rated at 100% nitrogen absorbed.